robert-abela/python/lessons/project.md

 ### Add new user
 Asks the user to enter an email and a password and appends them to the CSV file.
 Specifications:
 * Perform some basic validation on the email, at least you should have 5 validation rules.
-* The password cannot be shorter than 5 characters and must contains 2 of the following:
+* The password cannot be shorter than 5 characters and must contain all of the following:
     * lowercase letter
     * uppercase letter
     * number